rangle/ngCourse2/handout/testing/components/async.md

 );
 ```

 Here we have a `SampleComponent` that has a button, when clicked a `setTimeout` of two seconds will be called to set the message property to 'My expected data'.
 Our unit test builds our component using the `TestComponentBuilder`.
-We have wrapped our entire test in `fakeAsync` which will allow us to test the asynchronous behaviour of our component using synchronous function calls.
+We have wrapped our entire test in `fakeAsync` which will allow us to test the asynchronous behavior of our component using synchronous function calls.
 We simulate a button click, and then immediately call `tick(2000)` which simulates a two second delay.
 We can then run `detectChanges` and query the DOM for our expected result.